claudioc/jingo/README.md

   This is a regular expression which will be used against the user email account to be able to access the wiki.
 By default all emails are OK, but you can for example set a filter so that only the hostname from your company will be allowed access.

-#### authorization.emptyEmailMatches (boolean: true)
+#### authorization.emptyEmailMatches (boolean: false)

   If the endpoint doesn't provide the email address for the user, allow empty emails to authenticate anyway.
-The `true` default is set for legacy reasons
+Note that GitHub authentication usually requires this to be `true` (unless all wiki users have public email addresses on their GitHub accounts).

 #### pages.index (string: "Home")